zxkevinxz/ai-hero/courses/08-first-cohort-course/02-day-1/09-handling-the-creation-of-new-chats-in-frontend/article.md

 ### Updating Existing Chats

-The simpler of the two is to update existing chats.
+The simpler problem is updating existing chats.

 In this case we simply need to take the chat ID from the search parameters and pass it to the `useChat` hook, via the `body` property.